 Leading your wife spiritually is not as hard as you might think.

 It’s been a while since I’ve written a Men-Only-Monday post.
-As the moniker implies, these posts are intended for husbands.
-Wives, can check out my Wives Only Wednesday post for your side of the equation on this topic.
+As the moniker implies, these posts are for husbands.
+Wives can check out my Wives Only Wednesday post for your side of the equation on this topic.

 Are you among the many men who feel unqualified to lead their wives and family spiritually?
 Do you feel like your wife has more knowledge, more insight, and more sensitivity concerning spiritual matters?
 If you are like most men, you aren’t going to attempt things you don’t feel you can excel at, which means that you might hold back from even trying to be the spiritual head of your family.

-You don’t need a theology degree or years of biblical study to spiritually lead your wife.
-Don’t disqualify yourself for this important role that God has assigned you to.
+You don’t need a theology degree or years of biblical study to lead your wife spiritually.
+Don’t disqualify yourself for this vital role that God has assigned you to.
 The way the Bible describes spiritual headship, as with other dimensions of headship, has nothing to do with being the “spiritual boss” or being in any way spiritually superior to your wife.
 It doesn’t mean you need years of spiritual wisdom under your belt before you start leading.

-Leading your wife spiritually is not nearly as hard as you might think it is.
+Spiritually leading your wife is not nearly as hard as you might think it is.
 For the most part, it just means consistently pointing your wife to Jesus and inviting his covering over your family.

 If the idea of spiritual leadership is new to you, here are three simple, easy ways to begin stepping into your God-ordained role.

 Maybe you aren’t that comfortable praying out loud in front of others, maybe even with your wife.
-If that’s the case, just ask your wife what you can pray for her about.
+If that’s the case, just ask your wife how you can pray for her.
 A simple “How can I pray for you today?” text message will work great!
 Then do actually pray for her and let her know you did.
 Even this simple little step will bless her more than you know.

-If you can muster your prayer courage, I would urge you to actually pray together.
-Prayer builds spiritual intimacy like few other things can.
+If you can muster your prayer courage, I would urge you to pray out loud together.
+Prayer builds spiritual intimacy as few other things can.
 If that seems too difficult for you, start just by praying together silently.
 Maybe conclude with the Lord’s prayer, if spontaneous prayer doesn’t come easily for you.
-You can also pray the “Apostolic prayers” right out of the Bible .
+You can also pray the “Apostolic prayers” right out of the Bible.
 A few examples are Ephesians 1:17-23, Ephesians 3:16-21, Colossians 1:9-14, Philippians 1:9-11, Romans 15:13.
 These are great prayers for when you don’t know what to pray.

 2. Read, Learn & Share

 Pick a book on a spiritual topic that interests you.
-It doesn’t really matter what it is, as long as it is something that speaks life to you or challenges you in some way.
-Devotional books can be good, because they tend to be short easily digestible.
-I’ll admit that I’ve never been a regular devotional reader, because I prefer books that drill a little deeper into a topic, but that’s just me.
+It doesn’t matter what it is, as long as it is something that speaks life to you or challenges you in some way.
+Devotional books can be useful because they tend to be short and easily digestible.
+I’ll admit that I’ve never been a regular devotional reader because I prefer books that drill a little deeper into a topic, but that’s just me.

 A few times a week, as you come upon something that gives you a new insight or seems helpful to you, or when the Lord gives you a particular revelation, share it with your wife.